mct-dev/mct-blog/content/posts/Simple API endpoints with Serverless and Lambda.md

 We can now run `sls deploy` within our `/serverless-functions/voting-service/` directory and it will deploy everything that we need into AWS, permissions and all!
 Then, if we want to remove all of these resources in AWS we can simply run `sls remove` in the same directory.
 Simple.

-The next step in our service will be another serverless function which checks our SQS queue for messages and handles these messages appropriately.
-We'll build this bit in [the next post of this series]({{< ref "Simple API Endpoints with Serverless and Lambda.md" >}}).
+The next step in our project will be another serverless function which checks our SQS queue for messages and handles these messages appropriately.
+We'll build this bit in [the next post of this series](#).
 See you there!